-- [4] The Complainant argued that the subject should be equitably assessed.
-They note the Respondent's argument was simply that the subject was properly assessed at \$305/sf less adjustments of -15% and -10% which equals \$228/sf.
-When the \$228/sf figure is compared to the Metro Ford sale price at \$180/sf, the difference a mere half block made was substantial and apparent.
-The Complainant argued that their best equity comparable was the Metro Ford sale and they seek equity with that sale. - [5] The Complainant acknowledged that the subject is only slightly closer to the downtown core than the Metro Ford site, and that properties further west have a lower price, partly because they are further from the core.
-They also acknowledged that the subject is under the same Direct Control bylaw as the Metro Ford site, however, the subject is located in DT2E, whereas the Metro Ford site is located in DT2W.
-The Complainant argued that the subject should be included in the DT2W zone. - [6] The Complainant also admitted under cross examination that their position was not based on land use, but on equity exclusively.
+[5] The Complainant argued that the subject should be equitably assessed.
+They note the Respondent's argument was simply that the subject was properly assessed at \$305/sf less adjustments.
+They argued that because of the subject's proximity to the Metro Ford property, (a mere one block away) notwithstanding that the subject and Metro Ford are in different zones, the subject should be assessed at the DT2W rate, based on equity.
+The subject property sits just east of the dividing line between DT2E and DT2W, and so it is definitely in the DT2E zone.

+[6] The Complainant acknowledged that the subject is only slightly closer to the downtown core than the Metro Ford site, and that properties further west have a lower price, partly because they are further from the core.
+They also acknowledged that the subject is under the same Direct Control bylaw as the Metro Ford site.

+[7] The Complainant also admitted under cross examination that their position was not based on land use, but on equity exclusively.
 The subject is not in the CR20 zone which has yet to be approved, it is however in an area of transition.
-They complete their argument by stating that the subject property is physically in closer proximity to the \$182/sf property than the \$307/sf properties.
-They say the subject is also closer in size and therefore, has re-development potential. - [7] The Complainant also raised the question of which was the more important factor; being closer to the downtown core, or, the actual market value of the subject.
+They complete their argument by stating that the subject property is physically in closer proximity to the \$182/sf property than most of the \$307/sf properties.
+They say the subject is also closer in size and therefore, has re-development potential.

+[8] The Complainant also raised the question of which was the more important factor; being closer to the downtown core, or, the actual market value of the subject.
 The Complainant finished their argument by stating that the subject should be equitably assessed for a number of reasons including development potential.
+The Complainant argued the subject should be considered as though it was in DT2W, whereas it is actually in DT2E.